GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 the submit button on your delivery address form **Proceed to Payment** rather than **Continue** or **Save**.

+{: #disable-submit}

-Consider disabling a submit button once the user has tapped or clicked it—especially when they're making payment or placing an order.
+Consider disabling a submit button once the user has tapped or clicked it—especially when the user is making payment or placing an order.
 Many users click buttons repeatedly, even if they're working fine.
 That can mess up checkout and add to server load.